 AutoSave is enabled by default when a file is stored on OneDrive.
 It is a different feature from AutoRecover and automatically saves the changes made to the file every few seconds as you work.
 In this way, you don't have to worry about losing important content when you fail to save it manually during the working process.

 Launch Word and tap on the "File" Menu.

 Then switch on the AutoSave icon at the top-left corner.
 Your document will be automatically saved immediately upon changes.

 Hopefully, you'll never find yourself in a position that you accidentally closed Word without saving.
-If you do, do not panic, the steps listed below will come in handy.
-Even if you emptied recycle bin, AnyRecover will get your lost files back without any hassle.
+If you do, do not panic, the steps listed above will come in handy.
+Even if you have permanenly deleted your Word document - for example, emptied then Recycle Bin, AnyRecover will get your lost files back without any hassle.

 By Alva Doris , to Document Recovery